one-ware/one-ware.com/blog/2024-03-15-beta/index.md

 ## Preview Release

 A Preview for OneWare Studio is released and can be [tested](/docs/studio/setup) for Windows, MacOS and Linux as of now.
-OneWare Studio is all about extensibility and its feature will be gradually extended over time.
+OneWare Studio is all about extensibility and its features will be gradually extended over time.

 Feel free to provide feedback to us at [GitHub](https://github.com/one-ware/OneWare) or at <a href="mailto:info@one-ware.com">info@one-ware.com</a>